Migrate On-Premises Firewall Management Center Managed Secure Firewall Threat Defense to Cloud-Delivered Firewall Management Center

 • Actions: Click to execute the following actions:

-After a successful migration, CDO deploys the configuration to the device.
+After a successful migration, Security Cloud Control deploys the configuration to the device.
 If the system identifies errors or warnings in the changes to be deployed, it displays them in the Validation Messages window.
 To view complete details, click the arrow icon before the warnings or errors.
 If the deployment fails, see the Best Practices for Deploying Configuration Changes section of Firepower Management Center Device Configuration Guide X.Y.

 Configure Relam Sequence for Identity Policy